Contact

 What would need to be taken over immediately if the co-ownership decided to move forward.

-Let's talk about your building before we talk about changing syndic.
+Let's talk about your building before discussing a change of manager.

 We use this first contact to understand your context, your timeline, and the real level of tension before discussing a takeover.